auralumenor/LumeCalc/README.md

 # 🌟 LumeCalc

 **LumeCalc** is a lightweight, fast, and extensible calculator built in C. Designed for simplicity and performance, it supports a range of arithmetic and scientific operations directly from the command line.
+## 🚧 Work in Progress

+This project is not yet complete and is actively being developed.
+Expect frequent updates and possible breaking changes.

 ## 🚀 Features